DefinitionTesticle pain is discomfort in one or both testicles. The pain sometimes radiates to the lower abdomen.

 - While lying down, place a rolled towel under your scrotum.

-- Try over-the-counter pain relievers, like acetaminophen or ibuprofen.
+- Try over-the-counter pain relievers, such as acetaminophen or ibuprofen.
 Do NOT give aspirin to children.

 Call your health care provider if